d1mnewz/d1mnewz/README.md

 That’s how Dzyga’s Paw originated – a charity fund aimed at supplying Ukrainian military in Russo-Ukrainian war, in the name of Dzyga dog who wants to live in free independent Ukraine, and, therefore, gives her paw of help to Ukrainian fighters!

-If you want to support me personally, not charity fund, please refer to [patreon.com/dimko](patreon.com/dimko)
+If you want to support me personally, not charity fund, please refer to [patreon.com/dimko](patreon.com/dimko).
+Thanks! 﫡

 ![Dzyga's Paw](EACF5D19-1C93-4067-A148-0613069801BE.jpeg)